By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 The Self-Pay Bridge Math

-Here's what this looks like in real dollars for someone starting self-pay now and transitioning to the Bridge:
+Here's what this looked like in real dollars for someone who started self-pay in April and moved to the Bridge when it opened in July:

 Compare that to $1,086/month at full retail ($9,774 over the same period).
 The math often makes more sense than people expect — especially when weighed against the downstream health costs of untreated obesity: higher blood pressure medications, sleep apnea equipment, joint replacements, diabetes management.